 Secure Digital (SD) card is a non-volatile memory card developed by the SD Card Association (SDA).
-SD cards provide the most convenient mode for data storage and retrieval at high speed.
+They have become the most convenient mode for data storage and retrieval at high speed.
 It is no wonder that they are now present in almost every electronic device.

 Secure Digital cards are available in five card families: